- Causes & Risk Factors

-Watchful waiting may be an option for some people with a chronic leukemia who do not have symptoms.
+Watchful waiting may be an option for some people with chronic leukemia who do not have symptoms.
 This involves close monitoring of the disease so that treatment can begin when symptoms develop.
 Watchful waiting allows the patient to avoid or postpone the side effects of treatment.
-The risk of waiting is that it may eliminate the possibility of controlling the leukemia before it worsens.
+The risk of waiting is that it may eliminate the possibility of controlling leukemia before it worsens.

 Treatments for leukemia include chemotherapy (major treatment modality for leukemia), radiation therapy, biological therapy, targeted therapy, and stem cell transplant.
 Combinations of these treatments may be used.
 Surgical removal of the spleen can be a part of treatment if the spleen is enlarged.

-Acute leukemia needs to be treated when it is diagnosed, with the goal of inducing a remission (absence of leukemia cells in the body).
-After remission is achieved, therapy may be given to prevent a relapse of the leukemia.
+Acute leukemia needs to be treated when it is diagnosed, to induce remission (absence of leukemia cells in the body).
+After remission is achieved, therapy may be given to prevent a relapse of leukemia.
 This is called consolidation or maintenance therapy.
 Acute leukemias can often be cured with treatment.

-Chronic leukemias are unlikely to be cured with treatment, but treatments are often able to control the cancer and manage symptoms.
-Some people with chronic leukemia may be candidates for stem cell transplantation, which does offer a chance for cure.
+Chronic leukemias are unlikely to be cured with treatment, but treatments are often able to control cancer and manage symptoms.
+Some people with chronic leukemia may be candidates for stem cell transplantation, which does offer a chance of cure.

 Many patients opt to receive a second opinion before beginning treatment for leukemia.
 In most cases, there is time to receive a second opinion and consider treatment options without making the treatment less effective.
 However, in rare cases of very aggressive leukemias, treatment must begin immediately.
 One should discuss with a doctor the possibility of obtaining a second opinion and any potential delays in treatment.
 Most doctors welcome the possibility of a second opinion and should not be offended by a patient's wish to obtain one.